rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 mkdir constants
 {{< /highlight >}}

 The folder should be located next to *src/components/*.
-Move into *src/constants/*  and create two files for the routing and roles later:
+Move into *src/constants/*  and create two files for the application's routing and roles management later:

 {{< highlight javascript >}}
 cd constants